🎵 Are you looking for our page full of hymn-based (and other) music videos for online worship? Let's go there.

-“Qui bene cantat bis orat” (They who sing pray twice.)—St. Augustine
+“Qui bene cantat bis orat” (They who sing pray twice.)

 Music and singing are integral parts of our Unitarian Universalist (UU) worship services.
 Whether it's classical, rock, folk, or a cappella, music shifts the energy of worship and moves it into our bodies.
 Below are some ways to connect to Spirit, and to one another, through music.

-The Unitarian Universalist Musicians’ Network (UUMN) maintains the UUMN Index of Music for Themed Worship, a database of music compatible with dozens of specific worship themes, from “Gratitude” to “Grace,” “Transcendence” to “Transformation.”
+The Association for UU Music Ministries (AUUMM) maintains the AUUMM Index of Music for Themed Worship, a database of music compatible with dozens of specific worship themes, from “Gratitude” to “Grace,” “Transcendence” to “Transformation.”

 Hymnals and Songbooks

 The Unitarian Universalist Association (UUA) publishes the hymnal Singing the Living Tradition plus two hymnal supplements: Singing the Journey and the Spanish-Language Las Voces del Camino.
 We also publish the multigenerational songbook Come, Sing a Song With Me through our imprint Skinner House Books.

 For background on these individual hymns and songs: the book Between the Lines provides information about Singing the Living Tradition, and the Singing the Journey website offers background for the songs in Singing the Journey.

 The First Unitarian Church in Oakland has recorded two CDs of music from our hymnals—Bring Many Names and Music in the Air—for congregations, and individuals, that want to listen to the music from the hymnals.
 The Orange Coast Unitarian Universalist Church (Costa Mesa, CA) created a CD with family-friendly music from Singing the Living Tradition, Singing the Journey, and May This Light Shine, called Family ValUUes.
 It is available in CD form from the Orange Coast UU Church, or via digital download from iTunes or Amazon.com.